pupil-labs/gaze-controlled-cursor-demo/README.md

 This demo application of the `Real-time Screen Gaze <https://github.com/pupil-labs/real-time-screen-gaze/>`_ package can be used to control a PC's mouse cursor using one's eyes.
 You will need an eyetracking device from Pupil Labs, such as the `Neon <https://pupil-labs.com/products/neon/>`_.

 # Dependencies
+The application was only tested on Python 3.11 so we recommend using that version.

 To run the software you need to install the following dependencies:
 ```bash
 pip install -r requirements.txt